|Sonus Documentation Portal|

 rollback followed by Tab key.
 For example:

 set operation to create or modify an object.
-The objects associated with this command are listed below and defined in subsequent pages in this guide.
+The objects associated with this command are listed below and defined in subsequent chapters in this guide.

 oam– Operations and Maintenance objects.
 See Operations and Maintenance (CLI).